Menu

 There is a strict timeline for APS hearings that all individuals must abide by, and you must request an APS hearing if you want to contest your license suspension.
 For an APS hearing, the driver has ten days (from the date of his/her arrest) to request a hearing.
 Failing to request a hearing within that timeframe will result in an automatic suspension of their license.

-If you are arrested for a DUI in Oakland, there are numerous defenses that could be raised in opposition to a DUI charge in Oakland.
-From challenging the testing procedures to the actions taken by law enforcement, an experienced Oakland DUI defense attorney may be able to choose the right defensive strategies to help reach the best possible outcome in your case.
-Contact us for a free consultation to learn how a local attorney could help!
+If you are arrested for a DUI in Oakland, there are numerous defenses that could be raised in opposition to a DUI charge.
+From challenging the testing procedures to the actions taken by law enforcement, an experienced DUI attorney in Oakland may be able to choose the right defensive strategies to help reach the best possible outcome in your case.
+Contact us for a free consultation to learn how a local attorney could help.

 Top-Rated Criminal Defense Lawyers Serving the Bay Area